 What is the solution for enterprises to plan delivery routes in ASEAN?

-ASEAN countries have been devoting enormous efforts and costs to the improvement of transportation systems to provide safer and more comfortable movements, but as single approach cannot address route planning problems, multi-pronged approach is required.
-The settlement takes political, financial and social efforts of public sectors, which are in particular, beyond the control of private sector, let alone uncertain and uncontrollable weather conditions.
-It can be elaborated by mentioning domestic and foreign investment, policies of the government, jurisdiction and education.
-Due to the limited time and scope, this article will only focus on technology advancement that can assist firms to gain competitive advantages themselves.
+ASEAN countries have been devoting enormous efforts and costs to the improvement of transportation systems to provide safer and more comfortable movements, but as a single approach cannot address route planning problems, a multi-pronged approach is required.
+The settlement takes political, financial and social efforts of public sectors, which are in particular, beyond the control of the private sector, let alone uncertain and uncontrollable weather conditions.
+It can be elaborated by mentioning domestic and foreign investment, policies of the government, jurisdiction, and education.
+Due to the limited time and scope, this article will only focus on technological advancement that can assist firms to gain competitive advantages themselves.

 Abivin vRoute is a leading example of supply chain management software that every logistics manager might need.
-With Machine Learning and AI application, the real time tracking feature can enhance the supply chain visibility and risk management.
+With Machine Learning and AI application, the real-time tracking feature can enhance supply chain visibility and risk management.
 What makes Abivin vRoute different is the algorithm at the heart of the software.
-Abivin vRoute uses flexible algorithm considers 20+ constraints like multimodal deliveries, load capacities, time windows, cross-docking... to create the most optimal routes dynamically.
+Abivin vRoute uses flexible algorithms to consider 20+ constraints like multimodal deliveries, load capacities, time windows, cross-docking... to create the most optimal routes dynamically.
 Derived from a member of ASEAN, Abivin vRoute is built suitably for the ASEAN region, considering unique characteristics like motorbike delivery, small road, fluctuate time windows, etc to resolve problems.
-Abivin vRoute is the only Transportation Management Sytem equipped with Route Optimization capability, solving multiple difficult problem in last mile logistics, helping customers reduce logistics cost by 30%.
+Abivin vRoute is the only Transportation Management System equipped with Route Optimization capability, solving multiple difficult problems in last-mile logistics, helping customers reduce logistics cost by 30%.